 Press binding AWAY from the garment.

-Wrap binding over to the raw edge to WRONG side of garment, and position the folded edge of binding so your machine stitching is covered by a few millimetres.
+Wrap binding over to the raw edge to WRONG side of garment.
+Position the folded edge of binding so your machine stitching is covered by a few millimetres.
 Pin to hold.
-Tack right on the edge of the binding to hold into place – ensure you catch all the binding on the reverse side and just cover the machine stitch while keeping an even distance away from the binding on the front.
+Tack right on the edge of the binding to hold into place.
+Ensure you catch all the binding on the reverse side and just cover the machine stitch.
+Keep an even distance away from the binding on the front.
 Take your time to get this right now, the tack line will be a guide to your topstitching!

 TWO OPTIONS TO FINISH: